octavioamu/start/README.md

 ## Usage
-Go to the grunt folder and install all dependecies:
+Install all dependecies:

 ```
 npm install
 ```

-Frist, run the build task:
+Then run the build task:

 ```
 grunt build